 History tells us that it was the original residence of the ancestors of the canoe wanderers the Alacalufe.
 This powerful tribe and their hideaway were able to resist colonization till the mid-1950s.

-Although the tiny village has become a historical site it still remains untouched.
+Although the tiny village has become a historical site it remains untouched.
 Many believe it is because of the unpaved paths or the whispers of the past tribes that still haunt it.
-A truly unspoiled mysterious visit in the Patagonia Chilena.
+A genuinely unspoiled mysterious visit in your Patagonia itinerary.

 This picturesque reserve has been long overshadowed by the hype created around the scenic beauties of Torres Del Paine.
 It may be a smaller, remoter nature retreat.
 Yet, it is just as beautiful as its southern counterpart.
 Jeinimeni Lake is located inside the Patagonia National Park and a full visit can take up to 5 hours.

-The region has steep terrains to climb on, wonderful wildlife to watch, and tranquil milky waters to glide through.
+The region has steep terrains to climb on, incredible wildlife to watch, and tranquil milky waters to glide through.
 In short, every eye-pleasing sight on your wishlist.

 Read more about must-visit Patagonia Chilena National Parks.